Death of Jason Callahan: Death

 Callahan was killed in a vehicle crash, along with the driver, Michael Hager, after the Vanagon in which they were riding crashed into a pair of trees on U.S. Route 58 West around 1:30 PM on June 26, 1995.
 Neither man was wearing a seat belt, which likely contributed to each of their deaths.
 Found with Callahan's body were two scalped Grateful Dead tickets, a dollar in quarters, and a yellow Bic lighter.
 A letter was found, depending on sources either in Callahan's pocket or near the crash site, reading: "Jason, Sorry we had to go, see ya around, call me #914-XXXX.
 Caroline T. & Caroline O. Bye!!!!".
 The phone number on the letter lacked an area code and never led to any additional clues.
 The letter also contained a small drawing that some speculate may be of Jerry Garcia.
 The tickets were dated June 24, 1995, and June 25, 1995, respectively; the Grateful Dead performed at the Robert F. Kennedy Memorial Stadium in Washington, D.C., on these dates.
 Authorities were able to trace the tickets to a Pennsylvania man, but the man turned out to be a ticket reseller and could not recall the details of who he sold them to.
-Neither of the 'Carolines' have ever been identified.
+Neither of the 'Carolines' has ever been identified.